zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 Duration: 15 minutes

 The mobile application was built using Xamarin Forms, capitalizing on the .NET expertise of the Contoso Insurance development team.
 As a bonus, they can easily add additional platforms, such as iOS and Windows phone, as well as target multi-platform desktop environments.
-For now, their focus has been on deploying to Android, since they can run the Android emulator right from their development machines, which are Windows-based.
+For now their focus has been on deploying to Android, since they can run the Android emulator right from their development machines, which are Windows-based.
 You will need to have completed the Xamarin installation steps outlined at the beginning of this hands-on lab guide.

 In this exercise, you will update the application settings in the ApplicationSettings.cs file, and then run the mobile application within the Android emulator.